mads-swaps/mads-swaps.github.io/index.md

 ### Moving Averages (MA)

-Moving averages are common indicators used in forex and can give insight into price trend or momentum by smoothing out the variations.
-A moving average operates on a window which represents the average over a given number of records.
-A typical value of `14` is used in forex and for this work three are used: `14`, `30` and `90`.
+Moving averages are common indicators used in forex and can give insight into price trends or momentum by smoothing out the variations.
+A moving average operates on a window that represents the average over a given number of records.
+A typical value of `14` is used in forex and for this work three are used: `14`, `30`, and `90`.

 The equation for moving average is the following where *k* is the window size on a dataset containing *N* items: